Stop competing on price

 - More work.
 Additional time spent working is the only way to earn more money.

 - Expertise.
 This is known as intellectual property.
-Your experience speeds up the time it takes to achieve reliable results.
+Your experience reduces the time necessary to achieve reliable results.

 - Urgency.
-A short deadline means you have to re-prioritize your schedule for rush orders.
+A short deadline means you have to re-prioritize your schedule for rush projects.

 - Limitations.
 A limited quantity exists.
 Prices rise when availability is limited.

 - Complexity.
 Some jobs are easier than others.
-How difficult or complex is the job?
+How difficult or complex is the work?